sherrimb/chatgpt-action-figure-prompt/README.md

 Here’s how the project is organized: chatgpt-action-figure-prompt/
-├── 📄 README.md - Main documentation you are reading now
+'''├── 📄 README.md - Main documentation you are reading now
 ├── ✨ prompt.txt - The full customizable action figure prompt
 ├── 🖼️ image/
-│   └── example-action-figure.png - Example of the action figure output
+│   └── example-action-figure.png - Example of the action figure output'''

 ---
 ## How to Use